 - Damaged Meniscus: many surgeries that are performed to repair the meniscus are simply removing damaged tissue.
 When this occurs, the meniscus is smaller in size, but it is now expected to absorb the same amount of shock.
 This can lead to retearing of the meniscus, as well as increased pain and discomfort.

 Though these are some common reasons why pain persists, there are several others, such as swelling and infection, that should be considered as well.
 Doctors will order new tests to determine the cause of persistent pain.
 These may include blood tests and images such as MRI.

 Some medical professionals are skeptical of the efficacy of meniscus surgery, with some studies implying that it is ineffective and unnecessary.
 Those who deem the surgery unnecessary are likely aware of alternative treatments for meniscus injury that offer promising results for short- and long-term treatment.

 Alternative Treatments for Knee Pain

 Regenerative medicine is an emerging field of medical science that offers more long-term and effective treatment for meniscus tears, as well as a myriad of other conditions.
 These treatments work well on soft tissue, making them a good option for repairing damage to many types of cartilage.

 These treatments work by using a patient’s own cells to enhance natural healing processes in the body.
 When damage occurs anywhere, the body sends certain cells to the area to begin making repairs.
 These treatments have found a way to inject a more densely packed version of some of these cells into the area where injury exists.

 Two of the most promising treatments, both offered at CELLAXYS, are platelet-rich plasma (PRP) therapy and autologous stem cell therapy, specifically using your own fat or “adipose tissue.”
 The process for both is similar, beginning with a sample from the patient, which most often comes in the form of a blood draw.
-The samples are then processed to concentrate the healing properties, and injected into the area where healing is most necessary.
+The samples are then processed to concentrate the healing properties and injected them into the area where healing is most necessary.